PewDiePie Is Inexcusable But DMCA Takedowns Are Not the Way To Fight Him - Slashdot

 Seriously, who?

 This matters because the DMCA is being used for the purpose of censorship.
 That's an abuse of the DMCA and, as I noted in another comment, creimer has used the same tactics here on Slashdot.
 It's not especially rare, and it's an abuse of the law.
 The DMCA exists to prevent copyright infringement, not as a tool for censorship.
 I know who PewDiePie is, but I don't care about him.
-I do care that the law is being abused to censor unpopular views and free speech, because that can easily be turned to censor other
+I do care that the law is being abused to censor unpopular views and free speech, because that can easily be turned to censor other speech and viewpoints.
+I have no sympathy that PewDiePie is getting backlash for using the n-word, but I do care about protecting free speech.

+Review and critique of content fall under fair use, which is basically what someone playing a game and talking about it constitutes.

 Re: Oh please (Score:1, Insightful)